 Now hear this!

 Some experts say that a dog’s ear flaps move to detect where a sound is coming from.
 Your dog may be adjusting his ear flaps in order to allow a sound to enter more efficiently.
 Dogs with prick ears may cup their ears forward in order to interpret a sound.
 A floppy eared dog may trying to move the flaps to one side to allow a sound to enter more directly.
-Cocking of the head is just a means to get the ears to move.
+In this case, cocking of the head is just a means to get the ears to move.
 Other experts believe dogs are trying to localize the sound to figure out exactly where it is coming from.
 However, this theory doesn’t seem logical when a dog is parked right in front of your face staring at your mouth.

 Did someone say TREATS?